 participant host as Host System (UI Provider)

-participant ddvcon as DDV Connector
+participant dccon as Data Consumer Connector

 participant con as Contract Service